 The core rules in Australia are the same as everywhere else where VAT is used.
 As is the case in many other countries, Australia exempts certain essential goods from being subjected to the tax.
 Also, businesses with annual turnover below

 $75000 do not have to register for GST and don't have to collect it on goods or services.
-It's not always beneficial - if your business is not GST-registered, it cannot get a refund on the tax paid on its own purchases.
+If your business is GST-registered and purchases goods or services for consumption or resupplement to an end customer, it can get a refund on the tax paid on those purchases, therefore effectively there is no GST payment on those supplies for your enterprise.